The Alliance is in its pilot phase. The verified national register launches in September 2026.

 1. 01

-The Business Support Standard is the shared benchmark the Alliance sets; SFEDI Awards’ Level 5 regulated qualification (Ofqual recognition in progress) is how advisers prove they meet it, rebuilt for the modern adviser with finance and project management at its core.
+The Business Support Standard is the shared benchmark the Alliance sets; the regulated qualifications are how advisers prove they meet it, rebuilt for the modern adviser with new finance and project management specialist units.

 2. 02